What Is Post-Weld Heat Treatment and Why Does It Matter?

 How Is PWHT Different From Annealing or Stress Relieving?

-PWHT targets welded joints specifically, restoring weld quality and stabilizing material properties after fabrication.
-Annealing fully softens and refines the whole part, while stress relieving mainly reduces residual stresses without major phase change.
+PWHT targets welded joints after fabrication.
+Annealing usually softens and refines a broader part, while stress relieving mainly reduces residual stress without a major phase change.

 Which Welds Do Not Require Post-Weld Heat Treatment?